Welcome to Goslings Swimmers !

 Answers below to some other questions we're often asked :

-We do operate through almost all the year, though numbers dip in winter (and we close for a few weeks over Xmas and New Year) and rise in summer.
+We do operate through almost all the year, though numbers dip in winter (especially for a few weeks over Xmas and New Year ) and rise in summer.
 The pool really is outdoors, but is reasonably heated.
+In spring, summer and early autumn it's far better than an indoor pool.
+Even in winter, it can be agreeable as the steam rises into the cold air, and you can feel tough and butch.
+There is also a poolside sauna, for brief warming up before or after.